- Roeder in Visual Arts, The Montreal Gazette, Henry Lehmann, December 28, 2002

 Pr.
 Katlijne Van der Stighelen

-(Coordinator of the Research Unit Archaeology, Art History and Musicology at the Catholic University of Leuven)
+(Coordinator of the Research Unit Archaeology, Art History and Musicology at the

 December 1999